 Different Types of Fish to Keep in an Aquarium

 You will enjoy having fish for pets, but only if you know how to care for them.
 Having an aquarium adds a lot of style to your living room.
 But there are those who believe that aquariums are hard to maintain.
-But once you manage to keep exotic fish healthy and hygienic in the house, you shall enjoy such immense beauty.
+If you manage to keep them healthy and hygienic, they shall reward you with their beauty and sparkle.
 This means you need to know which fish is easier to care for.
-You also need the peaceful breeds that can live among others well.
-Here is a guide to various tropical fish, and their proper feeding needs.
+You need to also select breeds that can live among others.
+Here are several of them which you shall also know how to feed.

-Danios are characterized by being small, active and colorful.
-These are normally in red, yellow and green.
+Danios are among the small, active and colorful kinds.
+These are commonly presented in red, yellow and green.
 You will see them as active but they are not aggressive and do well with other species.
 They prefer a large aquarium with gravel and plants at the bottom, with pH levels close to that of fresh water.

-Black Molly has no preference for the water conditions.
+Black Molly, however, can live in any water.
 You will find them easier to care for.
-They are normally platinum colored, dusty gold or black.
+They are commonly seen as platinum colored, dusty gold or black.
 They prefer to eat flake and pellet foods, bloodworms and brine shrimp.
-They can live with other fish as long as they are not larger.
+They are social, but do not do well here there are large fish.

-Platies are even more colorful, mostly in blue, purple, red-orange, and yellow.
-They can be bred to produce more color blends.
-They are passive, and don’t mind living with other passive fish are.
-The male species are normally smaller than the female ones.
-The prefer warmer water, and eat flake food, freeze-dried food, and algae.
+Platies shall be in more color, such as in blue, purple, red-orange, and yellow.
+They can also be bred for more color options.
+They are calmer and thus do well with similarly behaved fish.
+They are small, where the males are the smaller sized ones.
+They do well in warmer water and eat flake food, freeze-dried food, and algae.

 Betta fish are commonly in shapes like half-moon, double-tail and crown tail.
 They prefer warmer water that it changed frequently.

 Neon Tetra shall be presented with silver or white abdomens with bright blue backs.
-They also live well with other species.
+They have no problem living with other species.

 Guppies are the most playful, and you shall see them breeding a lot.
 If you have few of them, with time they shall multiply a lot.
 Their females grow much bigger, almost twice the males.
-The males are however the ones with the more colorful bodies.
+The males are however the brighter colored ones.

-You shall tell a Rainbow fish by the way there are colored.
+Rainbow fish have the colors moisture their names suggest.
 They appear even more colorful once they settle in the aquarium.
-They are passive, and shall live well among similarly disposed species.
+They are not aggressive or that much active.

-Glofish are similar to Danios but also come with a neon shine.
+Glofish are similar to Danios, except for their neon shine.
 They prefer the company of other less aggressive fish.